 Key Terms and Concepts

-• Face Value (Par Value): The principal amount of the bond that will be paid back to the investor at maturity.
+- Face Value (Par Value): The principal amount that will be paid back to the investor at maturity.

-• Coupon Rate: The annual interest rate paid on the bond’s face value.
+- Coupon Rate: The annual interest rate paid on the face value.

-• Yield: The rate of return on the bond, which can be current yield (annual interest payment divided by the bond’s current price) or yield to maturity (total return anticipated if the bond is held until it matures).
+- Yield: The rate of return on the bond, which can be current yield (annual interest payment divided by the current price) or yield to maturity (total return anticipated if the bond is held until it matures).

 How They Work